gregpalmr/smack-stack-tutorial/README.md

 ## Step 1.
 Deploy a DC/OS cluster.

 Deploy a DC/OS cluster with at least nine (9) private agent nodes.
-The SMACK Stack packages start a lot of tasks and many of the tasks (HDFS namenodes and agentnode, for example) have placement constraints that prohibit them from running on the same agent node.
+The SMACK Stack packages start a lot of tasks and many of the tasks (HDFS namenodes and datanodes, for example) have placement constraints that prohibit them from running on the same agent node.
 Therefore at least 9 private agent nodes are needed.
 Instructions for deploying DC/OS clusters can be found here:

      https://dcos.io/install/